Flipped Table Theology

 Listen to the song How Can I by Axel Flovent

 We hope you are able to find a safe, supportive community in your deconstructing because "no one deserves to deconstruct alone" as we mentioned during week 17.
-Our Flipped Table Theology Facebook group may be a starting place for you and we encourage anyone who is deconstructing or processing religious trauma to join.
+We are moving our Flipped Table Theology Facebook group to a group on BAND to give people a way to connect outside of mainline social media platforms.
+Connect this discussion group for a place to create connections and conversations.

 The Flipped Table Theology Podcast is a production of The Flipped Table Collective.
 You can explore all of the resources, classes, events, and trainings that the Flipped Table Collective has to offer at www.flippedtablecollective.com.